unknown321/wampy/USAGE.md

 While wampy is running, default locking functionality is disabled - buttons and touchscreen are working.

 Holding volume button to rapidly change volume doesn't work.
-Volume is changed per click in 1% intervals (~2 in default player terms)).
+Volume is changed per button press in 1% intervals (~2 points in default player terms).

 ## General issues and troubleshooting (read these)

-### ⚠️What to do if device crashes / wampy doesn't start?⚠️
+### ⚠️What to do if device crashes / Wampy doesn't start?⚠️

-If wampy failed to start 3 times (read: device rebooted trice), it stops starting until you edit `wampy/config.ini`.
+If Wampy failed to start 3 times (read: device rebooted trice), it stops starting until you edit `wampy/config.ini`.
 Remove config file or set `[wampy][badboots]` to 0 (along with device-breaking settings you changed such as fonts) and reboot the device.
 If you cannot access config file (device stuck in boot loop and won't connect to pc, very unlikely situation), restore it from backup that you made beforehand (see [BACKUP.md](./BACKUP.md)).